peterkhayes/inlineAB/README.md

 <a name='relatedTests'></a>
 ##### Related Tests
-It is conceiviable that you to test multiple elements on your page that are related.
+It is conceivable that you to test multiple elements on your page that are related.
 A great example of this is a title and a banner that go together but are maybe in different places.
 Another example of this is maybe you are testing an icon that occurs in more than one place.
 Well, inlineAB.js has you covered.
 To accomplish this you only need to replicate code block with the same experiences and titles.
 Example:

 Section 1 (a welcome splash)